davidmalcolm/texi2rst/output/interoperation.rst

   the application linked with libstdc++.a must include the :option:`-Wl,-brtl` flag on the link line.
-G++ cannot impose this because this option may interfere with the semantics of the user program and users may not always use g++ to link his or her application.
+G++ cannot impose this because this option may interfere with the semantics of the user program and users may not always use :samp:`g++` to link his or her application.
 Applications are not required to use the :option:`-Wl,-brtl` flag on the link line-the rest of the libstdc++.a library which is not dependent on the symbol